hlship/cli-tools/doc/script.md

 # Building a Script

-So far, we can define commands in namespaces using [[defcommand]], and we know how we can use [[dispatch]] to roll all of that into a single tools, but what actually calls `dispatch?`.
+So far, we can define commands in namespaces using [[defcommand]], and we know how we can use [[dispatch]] to roll all of that into a single tools but what actually calls `dispatch`?.
 This is where we create the actual command-line script.

 Following our prior example, we'll create a script named `app-admin`.
 We'll put that in the `bin` directory of our project: